grackle-project/grackle/doc/source/Installation.rst

 Although many systems already have them installed, both build systems have additional dependencies:

    * the :ref:`CMake build system <cmake_build>` requires cmake to be installed.
-     It's easiest download a binary distribution from the `CMake website <https://cmake.org/download/>`_ or use your system's package manager.
+     It's easiest to download a binary distribution from the `CMake website <https://cmake.org/download/>`_ or use your system's package manager.
      We require version 3.16 or newer.

    * the :ref:`classic build system <classic_build>`, employs the ``makedepend`` and the `libtool <https://www.gnu.org/software/libtool/>`_ utilities.